WARNING:

 the 4 pronged fasteners (“push pins”) are not gripping properly,

-top of the CPU chip: less downward
+top of the CPU chip: less contact pressure

 translates directly into higher CPU temps.